vedph/mqdq_mqutil/doc/mqdq-overview.md

 - the linking to the text files:
   - `@loc` (sparse entries) is avoided and replaced by multiple `@from`/`@to` pairs grouped under the same ID.
   - in some cases, for a number of reasons the original files may present overlapping `app` elements, i.e. different elements referring to two regions of text which partially or totally overlap.
 This is not allowed for a number of theorical and practical reasons, so the importer merges these entries.
 When data are exported back into TEI, the original entries will appear merged.

+## Cadmus Modeling

+Without delving into details, the modeling of text and apparatus data follows this [profile](mqdq-profile.json).
+This profile also contains the thesauri as extracted from the TEI text headers by the import tool.
+Each work has its own set of testimonia and philologists, so each work has two thesauri in this profile.

+Cadmus has items (records), and items have a composite virtual model built of an aggregation of independent, specialized models, called parts.
+Parts can represent any piece of structured and semantically autonomous data: a date, a note, a text, an apparatus, etc.

+The model for MQDQ is very simple.
+Its parts are:

+- **text** (tiled text): this holds the text.
+Each item is a portion of an original text.
+Thus, a work (unless very short) gets typically split into a number of items, all belonging to the same group (the work).
+Each item has a text part with the text and a number of arbitrary metadata attached to each of its words.
+This is the tiled text part model, see [import](import.md) for more.
+- **apparatus**: the same part model used with up to 3 different roles (for apparatus, ancient notes apparatus, margin notes apparatus).

+No other parts are currently used, as the primary purpose is representing only the information present in the original TEI documents.